The Fraxel Dual

-Fraxel re:store is the original product in the Fraxel family and it is an excellent option for those seeking quick rejuvenation of wrinkles, acne scars and other imperfections without significant downtime.
-Fraxel re:store can treat fine wrinkles and lines such as the wrinkles around the eyes, acne scars, surgical scars, age spots, sun spots, melasma, and actinic keratosis (precancerous lesions).
-After treatment, the skin will appear smoother, fresher and more youthful with an overall improvement in the skin tone and texture.
-Fraxel re:store is a non-ablative treatment and does not remove the top layer of skin, resulting in a less extensive recovery of one to two days.
+The Fraxel Dual laser is used for rejuvenation of wrinkles, acne scars, and other imperfections without significant downtime.
+It can treat fine wrinkles and lines such as the wrinkles around the eyes, acne scars, surgical scars, age spots, sun spots, and actinic keratosis (precancerous lesions).
+After treatment, the skin will appear smoother, fresher, and more youthful with an overall improvement in the skin tone and texture.
+Fraxel Dual is a non-ablative treatment and does not remove the top layer of skin, resulting in a less extensive recovery of one to two days.

-Most patients are able to return to their normal routine within one to two days after treatment with Fraxel re:store and within five to seven days following treatment with Fraxel re:store.
+Most patients are able to return to their normal routine within one to two days after treatment with Fraxel Dual and within five to seven days following treatment with Fraxel re:pair.

 Fraxel resurfacing is a very safe procedure but there are possible complications and these may include skin discoloration, infection, cold sore flare-up and the very rare possibility of scarring.

 Fraxel skin resurfacing can target many of the side effects of sun damage to the skin, leaving behind new and healthy cells to repair them.
 The deeper Fraxel re:pair treatment offers the ability to sweep the skin’s superficial layers where this damage is most prevalent, removing them as needed to correct the problem.
 The laser used in Fraxel treatments allows your surgeon to evenly distribute the treatment as needed or concentrate on a specific area.